The Meditation of The Self

 Further, the perception related issues, though found throughout the Course, are heavily focused in the early sections of both the Text and the Workbook, with strong admonitions early in both the Text and the Workbook introduction, to pay special attention to learning this early material.

 The nature of perception and how it enables a false sense of separation is a central focus of the way I teach.
-Drawing from my own early teachers in Eastern non-dual and Christian Mystical traditions, as well as my formal education and later research in the cognitive science of human perception, I have, over the years evolved some unique conceptual strategies and visual tools for understanding of how perception works, how completely we misunderstand it and how it so powerfully reinforces our sense of separation (the one thing the Course says we need to change), and finally, once this conflict is seen clearly, how we can “shift our perception,” explaining the how so much of the Courses teaching rests on training us to “shift our perception.”
+Drawing from my own early teachers in Eastern non-dual and Christian mystical traditions, as well as my formal education and later research in the cognitive science of human perception, I have, over the years evolved some unique conceptual strategies and visual tools for understanding of how perception works, how completely we misunderstand it, how it so powerfully reinforces our sense of separation (the one thing the Course says we need to change), and finally, once this conflict is seen clearly, how we can “shift our perception,” and explain why so much of the Course’s teaching rests on training us to “shift our perception.”

 There are a number of competing models for how perception works in the brain, but the increasingly dominant position is that our perception of the world is simply (in a phrase widely used in the field) “our brain’s best guess,” based largely on our past multi-sensory experience.

-This reticence has stemmed both from a desire to avoid self-promotion, and from my feeling that I have been still learning both the Course and how to teach.
+My reticence in promoting my teaching has stemmed both from a desire to avoid self-promotion, and from my feeling that I have been still learning both the Course and how to teach.
 Though the Course comes with a “Teacher’s Manual”, it is more a distillation and elaboration of central Course concepts, and a description of the evolution of the qualities and characteristics of a teacher.
-As many “enlightened” or “awakened” teachers have said, “awakening doesn’t come with a teacher’s manual.”
+As a number of “enlightened” or “awakened” teachers have said, “awakening doesn’t come with a teacher’s manual.”